-In this second part of a special report on alternatives to proton pump inhibitors, Today’s Practitioner explores the science behind melatonin.
+In this second part of a special report on alternatives to proton pump inhibitors, Today’s Practitioner explores the science behind melatonin for reflux disease.

 As the use of PPIs comes in questions for some, there are a number of integrative care doctors seeking alternatives.
 Long before FDA issued warnings about PPIs, Melvyn Werbach MD described a case study in Alternative Therapies in 2008.
 The patient, a 64-year old woman was treated for GERD with omeprazole.
 However, she was concerned about a worsening of existing osteoporosis.
 Studies show that the acid suppression and elevated level of gastrin associated with PPIs may increase hip fracture risk by as much as 44 percent.1